-How Missing RLS Nearly Killed My Startup
+How Missing RLS Nearly Killed an Event Ticketing Startup

 TL;DR